schalkventer/zod-dev/README.md

 project's data ingress and egress.
 For this reason, Zod does not naturally lend itself well to loosely typed TypeScript or pure JavaScript projects.

+## Performance

-Additionally, due to the nature of Zod's schema inference, it is several orders of magnitude slower than AJV at run-time parsing.
+Due to the nature of Zod's schema inference, it is several orders of magnitude slower than AJV at run-time parsing.
 This means that even when using Zod in a strict type-safety manner, there might still be performance benefits to disabling run-time validation in production environments.